 Construction management blends business knowledge with basic construction and engineering instruction.
 Drafting, design, construction materials, surveying, quality management, safety, engineering fundamentals, estimating, and business management are typical course topics.

-University of Minnesota-Twin Cities offers 2 Construction Management degree programs.
-It's a very large, public, four-year university in a large city.
-In 2019, 52 Construction Management students graduated with students earning 47 Bachelor's degrees, and 5 Certificates.
+Arizona State University Campus Immersion offers 2 Construction Management degree programs.
+It's a very large, public, four-year university in a midsize city.
+In 2020, 4 Construction Management students graduated with students earning 3 Doctoral degrees, and 1 Bachelor's degree.

-Virginia Polytechnic Institute and State University offers 2 Construction Management degree programs.
-It's a very large, public, four-year university in a small city.
-In 2019, 115 Construction Management students graduated with students earning 106 Bachelor's degrees, and 9 Master's degrees.
+California Polytechnic State University-San Luis Obispo offers 1 Construction Management degree programs.
+It's a very large, public, four-year university in a small suburb.
+In 2020, 94 Construction Management students graduated with students earning 94 Bachelor's degrees.

-Clemson University offers 4 Construction Management degree programs.
-It's a very large, public, four-year university in a large suburb.
-In 2019, 66 Construction Management students graduated with students earning 57 Bachelor's degrees, 8 Master's degrees, and 1 Certificate.
+California State University-East Bay offers 2 Construction Management degree programs.
+It's a large, public, four-year university in a large suburb.
+In 2020, 48 Construction Management students graduated with students earning 24 Bachelor's degrees, and 24 Master's degrees.